Vegetables, fruits and berries name. All fruits and berries are in English. Fruit plants - guests of Russian lands

 whale. golden orange

-Yellow-orange tropical fruit of the citrus family of an evergreen plant.
-This fruit has other names - kinkan and fortunella.
-Outwardly, the kumquat looks like a very small oval orange.
-In length, it reaches a maximum of 5 cm, and in width - 4 cm.
+A yellow-orange tropical fruit of the citrus family of evergreens.
+This fruit also has other names - kincan and fortunella.
+Externally, the kumquat looks like a very small oval orange.
+It reaches a maximum of 5 cm in length and 4 cm in width.
 The fruit is consumed completely with the peel.
-The taste of the fruit is very close to sour tangerine, but the peel has a sweet-tart taste.
-The kumquat is native to southern China.
+The taste of the fruit is very close to the sour tangerine, but the peel has a sweet-tart taste.
+The kumquat is native to the southern part of China.

 Lime

-Lime - the fruit of a plant of the citrus family native to India, genetically similar to lemon.
+Lime is a fruit of a plant of the citrus family native to India, genetically similar to lemon.

-Lime is a small tree or bush from 1.5 to 5.0 m high.
+Lime is a small tree or bush with a height of 1.5 to 5.0 m.
 The crown is dense, the branches are covered with short spines.
 Inflorescences are axillary, with 1-7 flowers, remontant flowering.
-Lime fruits are small - 3.5-6 cm in diameter, ovoid, lime flesh is greenish, juicy, very sour.
-The peel is green, yellowish-green or yellow, very thin when fully ripe.
+Lime fruits are small - 3.5-6 cm in diameter, ovoid, lime pulp is greenish, juicy, very sour.
+The peel is green, yellowish-green or yellow, and very thin when fully ripe.

 Lemon